hrax/now-eslint/README.md

 npm i -g @hrax/now-eslint
 ```

-The global installation required to have eslint and all its required plugins installed globally as well.
+The global installation requires to have eslint and all its required plugins installed globally as well.

 ### Setup

-Setup for the CLI should be executed in the folder where you want your reports to be generated.
-Once you have selected the folder, execute command
+Setup for the CLI can be executed anywhere as the resulting profile will be saved in your home directory.

 ```
 now-eslint setup
 ```

-You will be guided through a series of questions to set up your connection to the instance, test it and have a possibility of a table structure to be generated directly from the configured instance.
+You will be guided through a series of questions to set up your profile, connection to the instance and proxy if neede.

-After the command has been completed, the folder you executed it in, should now contain 1 file: `profile.json`.
+After the command has been completed, your home directory should contain folder `.now-eslint-profiles` with folder `profile_[yourprofilename]` which should contain 1 file: `profile.json`.

 ### Execution

-To generate an update set report, you should execute following command in the same folder you have set up step earlier.
+To generate an update set report, you should execute following command in the any folder where you have write rights to and want your report to be generated.

 Update set changes are linted against `.eslintrc` present in the configured folder or in user's profile directory.
-You can specify custom ESLint config file by using `overrideConfigFile` in the `config.json` `eslint` property.
+You can specify custom ESLint config file by using `overrideConfigFile` in the `profile.json` `properties.eslint` property.

+See example [A_02_customize_saved_profile.js](https://github.com/hrax/now-eslint/blob/master/examples/A_02_customize_saved_profile.js) for more information.

 ```
 now-eslint report